NykoTera/PiMinecraft/README.md

 4. Copy spigot to your server folder : `cp xxxx/spigot-* yyyy/spigot.jar` (replace `yyyy` by the path to the server folder)
 5. Finaly, launch your server : `run.sh`

-*If you want to use an existing server, replace the folders an files create on your raspberry by your own files and folders.*
+*If you want to use an existing server, replace the folders and files created on your raspberry by your own files and folders.*